-On behalf of the directors and management team of Glass House Brands Inc. (the "Company"), we are pleased to invite you to attend the Company's annual general and special meeting of the shareholders (the "Meeting"), to be held at 11:00 a.m.
-(Pacific Time) on June 21, 2024 at 645 Laguna Road, Camarillo, California, 93012.
+On behalf of the directors and management team of Glass House Brands Inc. (the "Company"), we are pleased to invite you to attend the Company's annual and special meeting of the shareholders (the "Meeting"), to be held at 11:00 a.m.
+(Pacific Time) on June 20, 2025 at 645 Laguna Road, Camarillo, California, 93012.

-At the Meeting, the holders of subordinate voting shares, restricted voting shares, limited voting shares and multiple voting shares (the "Shareholders") will be asked to receive the audited annual financial statements of the Company for the year ended December 31, 2023, together with the report of the auditor thereon, elect the directors for the ensuing year (the "Directors"), which vote shall exclude holders of limited voting shares, re-appoint Macias Gini & O'Connell LLP as the auditor of the Company and to authorize the Directors to fix the auditor's remuneration, and to consider and, if deemed advisable, adopt an ordinary resolution for the purpose of renewing, for a further three years, all unallocated options, rights and other entitlements issuable pursuant to the Company's Equity Incentive Plan.
+At the Meeting, the holders of subordinate voting shares, restricted voting shares, limited voting shares and multiple voting shares (the "Shareholders") will be asked to receive the audited annual financial statements of the Company for the year ended December 31, 2024, together with the report of the auditor thereon, elect the directors for the ensuing year (the "Directors"), which vote shall exclude holders of limited voting shares, re-appoint Macias Gini & O'Connell LLP as the auditor of the Company and to authorize the Directors to fix the auditor's remuneration, and to consider and, if deemed advisable, adopt an ordinary resolution (the full text of which is reproduced as Schedule "B" of the Company's management information circular (the "Information Circular")), for the purpose of approving a one-time, fixed increase to the rolling 10% share reserve under the Company's Equity Incentive Plan (as defined in the Information Circular) and the granting of the Performance Awards (as defined in the Information Circular).